manwar/perlweeklychallenge-club/challenge-205/matthias-muth/README.md

 ```

 The problem with this is that elements are returned in random order, completely unsorted.
 This means we would _first_ need to do the `unique` step, and _then_ the `sort`.
-But now I want to know how to better do the `uniq` step!
+But now I want to know how to do a better `uniq`!

 * Try the `uniq` function in ``List::MoreUtils``.